branflake2267/debugging-express-with-simplehtmlwebpack/README.md

 ## Debugging

-* From the project root, run `npm install` to download the libraries used in this project.
+* From the project root, run `npm install` to download the libraries used in the client and server directories.

 ### Debugging Server